MED-TEX: Transferring and Explaining Knowledge with Less Data from Pretrained Medical Imaging Models: Experiments

-In order to compare our MED-TEX to other methods, we first use post-hoc metric~\cite{chen2018learning}.
-Our method consistently outperforms hard attention using Gumbel-softmax trick \cite{jang2016categorical}, soft attention~\cite{bahdanau2014neural, xu2015show}, Grad-CAM \cite{zhou2016learning, selvaraju2017grad}, and learning to explain~\cite{chen2018learning} in term of both accuracy and F1 score, as shown in Table~\ref{table:posthoc}.
-Especially, for our proposed method, MED-TEX, it achieves reasonably good results on approximating the teacher with only 25\% data.
-In addition, when the full dataset is used, MED-TEX reaches 0.98 F1 score, meaning that the student can perform nearly as well as the teacher on the image classification task.

-If we compare MED-TEX with its variant, Student (only), it can be observed that Student (only) trained directly from raw input images cannot perform well.
-This suggests that the explainer with feature selection at pixel-level plays a central role to guide the student to achieve better performance.

-Fig.~\ref{fig:iou} shows the IoU results in bar charts.
-We can see that our MED-TEX achieves significantly higher IoU than others on fundus dataset.
-Specifically, MED-TEX performs approximately 2$\times$ better than MED-EX and Grad-CAM and more than 4$\times$ better than others.
-We also observe that even our approach is trained with small amount data of fundus dataset, the IoU is still remaining relatively high (e.g., when top$K$ is equal to 1024, MED-TEX achieves 0.118 IoU in fundus-25\%).
-In addition, we further evaluate the performance of MED-EX and MED-TEX when top$K$ is equal to the number of ground-truth lesion pixels for each individual image.
-Table~\ref{table:comparision_px} reports the average IoU results, where MEX-TEX achieves 0.4, 0.31 and 0.3 for Fundus-100\%, Fundus-50\% and Fundus-25\%, respectively.

-Fig.~\ref{fig:fundus} shows the visualization results of top$K$ highlighted image regions of different methods.
-Hard attention~\cite{jang2016categorical}, soft attention~\cite{bahdanau2014neural, xu2015show}, Grad-CAM ~\cite{zhou2016learning, selvaraju2017grad}, and L2X~\cite{chen2018learning} can only give patch-based region selection maps, while our MED-EX and MED-TEX produces pixel-level selection scores.
-It can be seen from Fig. \ref{fig:fundus} that our method on an abnormal fundus image highlights the regions that well match the ground-truth lesion segmentations.
-In general, MED-EX and MED-TEX produce more accurate and fine-grained lesion segmentations on the pixel level than those segmentations on the feature level in the other methods.
-Moreover, MED-TEX clearly outperforms MED-EX due to the use of the intermediate knowledge distillation losses.
+\textbf{Results.} \textit{For knowledge distillation} performance shown in Table~\ref{table:posthoc}, in terms of the post-hoc metric~\cite{chen2018learning}, our method consistently outperforms other methods in term of both accuracy and F1 score.
+The Student (only) trained directly from raw input images cannot perform well.
+This suggests that the explainer with feature selection at pixel-level plays a critical role to guide the student to achieve better performance.
+The MED-TEX outperforms MED-EX, which indicates that it is beneficial to leverage the information in the intermediate layers.\\ \textit{For model interpretation}, Fig.~\ref{fig:iou} shows the IoU results in bar charts.
+Our explainer of MED-TEX achieves significantly higher IoU than others.
+Fig.~\ref{fig:fundus} shows the visualization results of top$K$=6 highlighted image regions of different methods.
+Hard attention, soft attention, Grad-CAM and L2X can only give patch-based region selection maps, while our MED-EX and MED-TEX produces pixel-level selection scores.
+Our method highlights the lesion regions that well match the ground-truth lesion in Fig.\ref{fig:fundus}.
+Moreover, MED-TEX clearly outperforms MED-EX because of the intermediate knowledge distillation losses as shown in Fig.~\ref{fig:fundusvkd}.